Anijah Mclaurin

 Gleeson Library INSIDER’S GUIDE: NAVIGATE, STUDY, SUCCEED!

-I was honored to create the Gleeson Library Pamphlet—a student-eye view of how to navigate Gleeson quickly and confidently.
-Written in clear, friendly language, it highlights the essentials students actually ask about: where to find study spaces, how to borrow and renew books, printing and tech help, research support, and after-hours access.
-The goal is practical and welcoming: a pocket guide that helps you spend less time searching and more time studying.
+Over the summer I was honored to create the Gleeson Library Pamphlet from a senior student perspective of how to navigate Gleeson quickly and confidently.
+Written in clear, friendly language, it highlights the essentials students actually ask about: where to find study spaces, how to borrow and renew books, printing and tech help, research support, and after hours access.
+Designed to be both practical and welcoming, the pamphlet functions as a pocket-sized companion for new and returning students.
+The goal was simple: reduce confusion, ease first-day anxiety, and help students spend less time searching and more time studying.

 SUMMER- 2025